MartinDrost/fundering/readme.md

 ## Description

 Fundering acts as a ground layer of your service architecture and helps you keep your application structured by offering helper methods and reactive hooks.
 Rather than reinventing the wheel, the framework uses [Mongoose](https://github.com/Automattic/mongoose) ORM for communication with MongoDB and extends upon the functionality that is already there.
-A few examples of these functionalities are; dynamic population, recursive authorization, query type casting and support for dependency injection in document middleware.
+A few examples of these functionalities are; dynamic population, recursive authorization, query type casting and service based document middleware.

 ## Installation